Make some sweet money moves and improve your relationship by tackling one of these financial goals for married couples together.

 Type of Goal: Long-Term, Behaviors-Based and Numbers Based

-Picture this: the two of you driving around safe, good cars without making a car payment each month.
+Picture this: the two of you driving around in safe, good cars without making a car payment each month.

 You’re reading the blog of someone who has never owned a car payment in her life – I’ve paid cash for beater cars that slowly got nicer over the years, as I drove each into the ground and used my savings to buy a better one.